pzrsa/parsam.io/_posts/notes/2021-02-12-anything-you-want.md

 Gave me so much insight on someone who ran a business all by himself without all the fluff and nonsense in a book.
 I was pretty engaged reading it in an hour and learning about his thought process while creating this hobby that turned into a business.
 One message that was being portrayed throughout it was that we should not be too worried about making a quick buck in business.
 Think long term and enjoy the ride.
 The more your business makes the more problems.

 # How I Discovered It

-I stumbled across it by a YouTuber named Ali Abdaal.
+I stumbled across it by a YouTuber called [Ali Abdaal](https://youtu.be/hv1gOEY3cs4).
 I saw why not just read it since its only around 90 pages lol.
 Really glad I took the small amount of time to do so as it provided me with a clean perspective about running a successful company.

 # Who Should Read It?